joshua-lawrence1/CurrentBiology_Lawrence_Fernandes2021/README.md

 # CurrentBiology_Lawrence_Fernandes2021
-Code and data assosciated with Lawrence Fernandes (2021).
-An unexpected switch in species domiance of a recovering pelagic ecosystem, Current Biology
+Code and data assosciated with Lawrence JM & Fernandes PG (2021).
+An unexpected switch in species domiance of a recovering pelagic ecosystem.
+Current Biology

-Code.R file contains code used to run geostatistical simulations and generate biomass and abundance estimates from acoustic data.
+Code.R file contains code used to run geostatistical simulations and generate biomass and abundance estimates for herring and sprat from acoustic data.